-We follow the American Association for Laboratory Animal Science (IACUC) guidelines on housing densities for mice, particularly those involved in breeding protocols.
-Our husbandry procedure is to change mouse cages once weekly, based on using the approved stocking densities.
+We follow the Guide for the Care and Use of Laboratory Animals regarding housing densities for mice, particularly those involved in breeding protocols.
+Our husbandry procedure is to change mouse cages once weekly, based on the approved stocking densities.
 Overcrowding mice results in humane concerns as these animals are subjected to increased ammonia levels (urination), fecal contamination, and psychological distress.

 When animals are found to be in overcrowded conditions, our staff members identify the cage with an “Overcrowded” card.
-Investigators then have 24 to 72 hours (depending on the severity of overcrowding) to separate the flagged cages.
-We send notification via email.
-The clock to correct the condition begins running when we send this email notice.
-If overcrowding is severe, the supervisor or veterinary staff reserve the right to separate the animals without notification.
+Investigators then have 48 hours (Monday–Thursday) 72 hours (Friday–Sunday) (depending on the severity of overcrowding) to separate the flagged cages.
+We send notification of this flagging via email as a courtesy.
+However, the clock to correct the overcrowded condition begins running once the cage is flagged (not upon the courtesy email notification).
+If overcrowding is severe (multiple generations, multiple adults >10), the supervisor or veterinary staff reserve the right to separate the animals without notification.

-You may not remove the “Overcrowded” cards from the ages until you have addressed the problem.
+You may not remove the “Overcrowded” cards from the cages until you have addressed the problem.
 We will increase charges if the husbandry staff reports that cards were removed by investigators prior to separating cages that were reported as overcrowded.
-If investigators disagree with the need to separate animals, they should consult the IACUC for a variance.
-All litters over 21 days of age are considered overcrowded unless you have prior approval from the Association, which must specify the length of time of the extension.
-This information must be noted on a Special Services Form and posted within the room (i.e., “weaning at 28 days”).
+If investigators disagree with the need to separate animals, they should consult the IACUC to amend the protocol for this purpose.
+All litters over 21 days of age are considered overcrowded unless you have prior approval from the IACUC, which must specify the length of time of the extension.
+This information must be noted on a Special Services Requisition Form and posted within the room (i.e., “weaning at 28 days”).

 Summary of Overcrowding Policy